JingHaoYao/Course-Coding-Assignments/README.md

 # Course-Coding-Assignments
-Coding assignments completed from the GENE 121 Course - Introduction to Programs and Classes.
+Coding assignments completed during the fall term of 2018 from the GENE 121 Course - Introduction to Programs and Classes.